-FIFA fine Manchester City for transfer and registration of underage players
+Fifa fine Manchester City for transfer and registration of underage players

-Manchester City have been found guilty by FIFA of breaking the rules on international transfer and registration of players aged under 18, world football’s governing body announced on Tuesday.
+Manchester City have been found guilty by Fifa of breaking the rules on international transfer and registration of players aged under 18, world football’s governing body announced on Tuesday.

-The Premier League champions could have faced a transfer ban, but instead FIFA’s Disciplinary Committee fined City 370,000 Swiss Francs ($379,000).
+The Premier League champions could have faced a transfer ban, but instead Fifa’s Disciplinary Committee fined City 370,000 Swiss Francs ($379,000).

-A FIFA statement said that the punishment “took into account the fact that Manchester City FC accepted its responsibility”.
+A Fifa statement said that the punishment “took into account the fact that Manchester City FC accepted its responsibility”.

-While confirming they were willing to accept the fine, City claimed the problems occurred before FIFA clarified the rules.
+While confirming they were willing to accept the fine, City claimed the problems occurred before Fifa clarified the rules.

 The club said in a statement that the fine concerned “the international transfer of players under the age of 18, particularly in relation to their trial periods and participation in friendly games.”